CloudLabsAI-Azure/Azure-IOT-HOL/IoTHub/README.md

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.

-2. To get the lab environment details, you can select the **Lab Environment** tab.
+2. To get the **lab environment details**, you can select the **Lab Environment** tab.
 Additionally, the credentials will also be sent to your email address provided during registration.
 You will see Deployment ID value on **Lab Environment** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

-3. You can also open the Lab Guide on Separate full window by selecting the **Arrow** icon on the upper right corner.

 ## Login to Azure Portal